 Patient Rights and Responsibilities

-Georgia State University Clinic recognizes the importance of basic rights of all patients.
-At the same time, Georgia State University Clinic has the right to expect reasonable and responsible behavior on the part of patients, their relatives and friends.
-The following rights and responsibilities of patients are, therefore, considered reasonable and Georgia State University Clinic will endeavor to protect the same.
+Georgia State University’s Student Health Clinic recognizes the importance of basic rights of all patients.
+At the same time, Georgia State University’s Student Health Clinic has the right to expect reasonable and responsible behavior on the part of patients, their relatives, and friends.
+The following rights and responsibilities of patients are, therefore, considered reasonable and Georgia State University Student Health Clinic will endeavor to protect the same.

-All medical records at Georgia State University Health Clinic are strictly confidential.
+All medical records at the Georgia State University Student Health Clinic are strictly confidential.
+Their medical records are not available to anyone, including parents, professors and friends.
+At times, parents or guardians of students seek health information regarding students.
 Information about a student’s care will be released only with the student’s written permission.

-All information concerning students’ visits to Georgia State University Health Clinic, including their identity, reason for visit, diagnosis, treatments, and billing information is considered confidential information.
+All information concerning students’ visits to Georgia State University’s Student Health Clinic, including their identity, reason for visit, diagnosis, treatments, and billing information is considered confidential information.